 - Pharmaceuticals, both over-the-counter and prescription drugs

 Regardless of whether a defective product has been officially recalled, you may still have a product liability case.
 The validity of your case is not contingent upon whether a recall was issued.
 Product liability can be established if there was a flaw in the product’s design, if there was an error made during the manufacturing process, if the product was irresponsibly marketed with improper or insufficient directions for use, or if the manufacturer failed to adequately warn consumers of potential dangers.
-The product liability lawyers of Slack & Davis will handle your case with respect and sensitivity, while at the same time fighting tirelessly for your rights.
+The product liability lawyers of Slack Davis Sanger will handle your case with respect and sensitivity, while at the same time fighting tirelessly for your rights.
 Call 1-800-455-8686 for a free case evaluation.
-The following are summaries of recent or current cases litigated by Slack & Davis product liability attorneys.
+The following are summaries of recent or current cases litigated by Slack Davis Sanger product liability attorneys.
 Recoveries were made on behalf of:

 - Multiple plaintiffs with cases related to defective pacemakers and defibrillators manufactured by Guidant Corporation.
 Each case was evaluated and settled individually.